 Decide on the types of business protection insurance that are appropriate for your business.
 Here’s a quick review:

-• Key person life insurance provides a lump sum to the company in event of death of a key person
+- Key person life insurance provides a lump sum to the company in the event of the death of a key person

-• Shareholder/partnership insurance flows money either to the company, or the other shareholders if a key person becomes critically ill, or dies.
+- Shareholder/partnership insurance pays money to the company or the other shareholders if a key person becomes critically ill or dies.

 Protecting your business, partners, shareholders, and employees will give everyone peace of mind.
-Most important, the company that you’ve worked so hard to build will survive—and thrive far into the future.
+Most importantly, the company that you’ve worked so hard to build will survive—and thrive far into the future.